 While the latest border restrictions and protocols may cause disruption to your scheduling, they should not impact truck loan deals currently underway with Jade Truck Loans.
 We know that many business owners have been or are planning to take advantage of IAWO and temporary full expensing with new truck purchases at this time.
 Be assured that finance deals are still proceeding, regardless of the evolving coronavirus situation.

-If in the process of applying or commencing a new application for truck finance with Jade to purchase a new truck, the latest restrictions will not impact that process.
-We continue to assist our customers to achieve a workable truck loan to maintain and sustain their business over the coming years and beyond.
+If you're currently in the process of applying for or starting a new application for truck finance with Jade to purchase a new truck, please be assured that the latest restrictions will not hinder your progress.
+We remain fully committed to helping our customers secure practical truck loans that will support and sustain their businesses for the years ahead and beyond.

 Contact US on 1300 000 003 to discuss your financing and refinancing requirements.